ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/windowsperf_sampling_cpython_spe/windowsperf_sampling_cpython_spe.md

 ```

 {{% notice Note %}}
-Please use `Developer Command Prompt for VS 2022` with all of the next steps.
+Please use the `Developer Command Prompt for VS 2022` command prompt for the remainder of the steps.
 {{% /notice %}}

----

-Let's build CPython locally in debug mode using the `build.bat` script.
-You have the option to build CPython directly on your ARM64 machine or cross-compile it on an x64 machine.
-Below is an example demonstrating how to build it on an ARM64 machine.
+You can build CPython locally in debug mode using the `build.bat` script using the steps below.

 #### Clone CPython source code

+Get the CPython source code from GitHub:

 ```command
 git clone https://github.com/python/cpython.git
 ```

-The output from this command will be similar to:
+The output from this command is similar to:

 ```output
 Cloning into 'cpython'...